junxit/us-congress-bills-116/bill.md

 - **(b)** *Evaluation of information management* Not later than one year after the date of the enactment of this Act, the Comptroller General of the United States shall conduct a study and submit to the appropriate congressional committees a report on—
   - **(1)** how the Secretary of Homeland Security documents, maintains, and uses information on tiering changes pursuant to section 2102(e)(3) of the Homeland Security Act of 2002 (6 U.S.C.
 622(e)(3)); and
   - **(2)** how management, maintenance, utility, and use of the information could be improved to better identify and disseminate practices to reduce chemical security risks.
-- **(c)** *Evaluation of practices To reduce chemical security risks* Not later than 18 months after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the appropriate congressional committees a report on the effectiveness of the development and distribution by the Secretary of Homeland Security of practices to address chemical security risks and of any actions taken or results produced in response to such practices.
+- **(c)** *Evaluation of practices to reduce chemical security risks* Not later than three years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the appropriate congressional committees a report on the effectiveness of the development and distribution by the Secretary of Homeland Security of practices to address chemical security risks and of any actions taken or results produced in response to such practices.
 - **(d)** *Appropriate congressional committees* In this section, the term “appropriate congressional committees” means—
   - **(1)** the Committee on Homeland Security and Governmental Affairs of the Senate; and
   - **(2)** the Committee on Homeland Security and the Committee on Energy and Commerce of the House of Representatives.

 ## § 13.
 Voluntary mechanism for reporting drones and other emerging threats

-- **(a)** *In general* Not later than 120 days after the date of the enactment of this Act, the Secretary of Homeland Security, acting through the Director of the Cybersecurity and Infrastructure Security Agency, shall establish a secure communications and information technology infrastructure or platform that allows facility owners and operators to report, on a voluntary basis, information on emerging threats, including terrorism threats posed by unmanned aircraft systems (as defined in section 331(9) of the FAA Modernization and Reform Act of 2012 (Public Law 112–95; 49 U.S.C.
-40101 note)) to covered chemical facilities.
+- **(a)** *In general* Not later than 120 days after the date of the enactment of this Act, the Secretary of Homeland Security, acting through the Director of the Cybersecurity and Infrastructure Security Agency, shall provide a secure communications and information technology infrastructure or platform that allows owners and operators of covered chemical facilities to report, on a voluntary basis, information on emerging threats, including terrorism threats posed by unmanned aircraft systems (as defined in section 331(9) of the FAA Modernization and Reform Act of 2012 (Public Law 112–95; 49 U.S.C.
+40101 note) to covered chemical facilities.
 - **(b)** *Platform capabilities* The Secretary shall ensure that the secure communications and information technology infrastructure or platform established pursuant to subsection (a) is designed to support data mining and other advanced analytic tools to access, receive, and analyze data and information to facilitate the reporting of the information described in subsection (a).

 ## § 14.
 Regulations regarding specific products and mixtures containing chemicals of interest

 Not later than one year after the date of the enactment of this Act, the Secretary of Homeland Security shall prescribe regulations to enact a process through which the Secretary can be petitioned to exclude a product or mixture under subsection (f) of section 2102 of the Homeland Security Act, as added by section 3.
 In collecting information from petitioners under such subsection, the Secretary shall not be subject to subchapter I of chapter 35 of title 44, United States Code, or section 553 of title 5, United States Code.

 ## § 15.
+Voluntary program

+- **(a)** *In general* The Director of Cybersecurity and Infrastructure Security of the Department of Homeland Security may develop a voluntary program for chemical facilities to address potential security risks at such facilities.
+- **(b)** *Congressional notification* Not less than 15 days prior to commencing a voluntary program pursuant to subsection (a), the Director shall provide notification to the Committee on Homeland Security and the Committee on Energy and Commerce of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.

+## § 16.
+Study on local emergency response capacity to respond to chemical security incidents

+- **(a)** *Study required* The Secretary of Homeland Security, acting through the Under Secretary for Science and Technology, shall conduct a study on how to improve training and support for local emergency response providers in areas with high concentrations of covered chemical facilities in how to respond to a terrorist attack on a chemical facility.
+- **(b)** *Features* In carrying out the study required under subsection (a), the Secretary shall consider, as appropriate—
+  - **(1)** the degree to which jurisdictions with high concentrations of covered chemical facilities have fire, police, medical, and other response personnel trained and equipped to respond to a terrorist attack on a chemical facility and have—
+    - **(A)** evacuation and shelter in place protocols tailored to the unique needs of the jurisdiction and the chemical properties of chemicals of interest that would be involved in the attack and that take into consideration vulnerable populations, including schools, child care centers, nursing facilities, and hospitals;
+    - **(B)** community notification and warning systems; and
+    - **(C)** surge capacities of hospitals and other health care facilities in the area; and
+  - **(2)** what, if any, distinctions are there in preparedness for a terrorist attack on a chemical facility in jurisdictions that rely on volunteers to carry out fire, police, medical and other response and jurisdictions that do not rely, in whole or in part, on volunteers; and
+  - **(3)** all training, equipment, and support provided by the Department of Homeland Security to local emergency response providers in areas with a high concentration of covered chemical facilities and chemical facilities of interest.
+- **(c)** *Survey* In carrying out the study required under subsection (a), the Secretary may partner with a non-Departmental entity for the survey of a representative sample of emergency response providers in areas with a high concentration of covered chemical facilities, chemical facilities of interest, or other facilities with large quantities of chemicals.
+- **(d)** *Report* No later than two years from the date on which the Secretary commences the study required under subsection (a), the Secretary shall submit to Congress the study, accompanied by plans, as appropriate, to—
+  - **(1)** improve the Department’s counter-terrorism preparedness and response planning, training, and equipment efforts to ensure that they are better tailored and resourced to address the unique needs of local emergency response providers in areas with a high concentration of covered chemical facilities and chemical facilities of interest; and
+  - **(2)** improve coordination among Federal, State, local, tribal, and territorial government officials in emergency planning and response in areas with high concentrations of covered chemical facilities, chemical facilities of interest, or other facilities with large quantities of hazardous chemicals.
+- **(e)** *Public availability* The report required under this section shall be made publicly available, but may include a classified annex.

+## § 17.
 Previously approved facilities

 In the case of a chemical facility that is a covered chemical facility under title XXI of the Homeland Security Act of 2002 for which the Secretary of Homeland Security approved a site security plan under such title before the date of enactment of this Act, the Secretary shall not require the facility to resubmit the site security plan solely by reason of the enactment of this Act or the amendments made by this Act.

-## § 16.
+## § 18.
 Termination

 Section 5 of the Protecting and Securing Chemical Facilities From Terrorist Attacks Act of 2014 (Public Law 113–254; 6 U.S.C.
-621 note) is amended by striking “the date that is 4 years after the effective date of this Act” and inserting “May 1, 2025”.
+621 note) is amended by striking “the date that is 5 years and 3 months after the effective date of this Act” and inserting “May 1, 2025”.